sidg1215/DesignPatterns/README.md

 These are the sections of the guide:
 * [Creational Design Patterns](https://github.com/sidg1215/DesignPatterns/tree/main/Creational%20Design%20Patterns): to add more extensibility and usablity in the ways objects are created and modified in your codebase
 * [Behavioral Design Patterns](https://github.com/sidg1215/DesignPatterns/tree/main/Behavioral%20Design%20Patterns): to add more extensibility and usablity in the ways features and behavior are added in your codebase
-* [Structural Patterns](https://github.com/sidg1215/DesignPatterns/tree/main/Structural%20Design%20Patterns): to add more extensibility and usablity in the ways different classes (either in your codebase or not) work with each other in your codebase
+* [Structural Design Patterns](https://github.com/sidg1215/DesignPatterns/tree/main/Structural%20Design%20Patterns): to add more extensibility and usablity in the ways different classes (either in your codebase or not) work with each other in your codebase